 I didn’t by the way.
 Poop in my pants.
 I didn’t even faint.
 I didn’t throw up.
 I just decided I needed to sweat and try to nap profusely.
 They wouldn’t let me nap though because every time I closed my eyes some nurse yelled at me to STAY WITH US.
-I had saliva running down my chin.
-I’m not sure where they thought I was going.
+I had saliva running down my chin so I’m not sure where they thought I was going.

 I still wasn’t allowed to sit up, and there was great discussion about whether I should actually try to stand as I shifted over to the stretcher.